 For those that love happy hour, select from the region’s many craft distilleries, breweries and wineries.
 Distillery Row features nine buzzworthy distilleries, from premade cocktails at Straightaway to botanical gins at women-run Freeland Spirits to honey-scented quince liqueur at Stone Barn Brandyworks.
 You can also book a tasting at Abbey Creek Vineyard & Winery’s The Crick PDX and enjoy a flight from wine from local winemaker Bertony Faustin, Oregon’s first Black winemaker.

 Portland boasts the most breweries of any city in the world, meaning it’s always significant to gift branded swag from your favorite brewery or special releases like a seasonal salted caramel stout from Breakside Brewery, barrel-aged barleywine from Baerlic Brewing or farmhouse ales from Little Beast Brewing.
 Don’t miss the Belgian Dark Strong that comes in a champagne bottle at Ancestry Brewing in Tualatin, part of the Tualatin Valley Ale Trail.
+History and beer buffs will enjoy the heritage-themed brews of Coin Toss Brewing, one of the must-try stops on the Mt.
+Hood Territory Tap Trail.

 Experiences in the Portland Region